MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 ## Form submission processing

-Once the form is submitted, the submitted values can be found in **Submissions** section of Form editor.
-It may take up to few minutes before the entities targeted by the form are updated and the submission moves from *Pending* to *Success* state.
+Once the form is submitted, the submitted values can be found in the **Submissions** section of the form editor.
+It may take up to a few minutes before the entities targeted by the form are updated and the submission moves from a *Pending* to a *Success* state.

-The following Contact or Lead attributes are automatically updated by the form submission only if a new record is created:
+The following contact or lead attributes are automatically updated by the form submission only if a new record is created:

 - msdynmkt_emailid
 - msdynmkt_customerjourneyid
 - msdynmkt_marketingformid
 - ownerid
-- owningbusinessunit (if BU feature is enabled)
+- owningbusinessunit (if the business units feature is enabled)
-- subject (only for leads) - form name is used as the value
+- subject (only for leads) - the form name is used as the value

-The above listed attributes are not updated in case of updating an existing record with form submission.
+The above-listed attributes aren't updated when an existing record is updated with a form submission.

 ## Advanced form customization